 In the Rhodesian town of Gwelo on Friday (10 February) the Rhodesian premier, Mr Ian Smith declared the Rhodesia's security forces were becoming stronger every day.

-In the Rhodesian town of Gwelo on Friday (10 February) the Rhodesian premier, Mr Ian Smith declared the Rhodesia's security forces were becoming stronger every day.
+Background: In the Rhodesian town of Gwelo on Friday (10 February) the Rhodesian premier, Mr Ian Smith declared the Rhodesia's security forces were becoming stronger every day.
 Speaking to a passing-out parade of 18 young white officers, Mr Smith said this enabled him to negotiate on Rhodesia's future from a position of strength.
 Mr Smith also said anyone who thought Rhodesia could continue as it had in the past 50 years was living in a fool's paradise.

 SYNOPSIS: More than 160 troops took part in the passing-out parade in the grounds of the Gwelo School of Infantry.